Equity and Inclusion at Greater Public

 We cultivate an equitable and inclusive culture within Greater Public.

-In 2021 Greater Public conducted a benchmark salary review of staff positions and made adjustments to ensure that all staff were compensated fairly.
+• Fair Compensation: Conducted a benchmark salary review and adjustment of staff positions in 2021 to ensure that all staff were compensated fairly.
 All Greater Public employees receive a living wage and receive equal healthcare and retirement benefits (not based on title or seniority).

-We implemented an internal DEI communication plan in 2022 so all staff and contractors are aware of the goals, efforts, and accountability commitments made by the DEI committee.
+• Internal Communication: Implemented an internal communication plan in 2022 so all staff and contractors are aware of the goals, efforts, and accountability commitments made by the DEI committee.

 We join in solidarity with BIPOC-led efforts to advance equity in public media.